pg-nano/pg-nano/packages/vitest-plugin/readme.md

 - **Automatic schema migrations**: The plugin runs the same logic as the `pg-nano dev` command, so your database is instantly migrated to match your SQL files.
 In addition, your test suite will automatically rerun when you make changes to your SQL files.

 - **Improved error messages**: Postgres errors are reformatted to provide a stack trace like you're used to with JavaScript.
-This gives you a preview of where the error occurred in your Postgres function, and you can easily option+click to jump to the source code.
+This gives you a preview of where the error occurred in your Postgres function, and you can effortlessly jump to the source code with a click of your mouse.

 ## Installation